jayunit100/rudolf_web/README.md

-The RudolF blog-algorithms-site-playground !
+The RudolF blog-algorithms-site-playground!

-Uses
+It uses

-Jetty (server),
+ - Jetty (server),
-Ring (Http abstraction layer for simpler sites) Compojure (Http forwarding and routing library)
+ - Ring (Http abstraction layer for simpler sites)
+ - Compojure (Http forwarding and routing library)
-Hiccup (HTML representation, in Clojure)
+ - Hiccup (HTML representation, in Clojure)

 Get Started By running locally
 ------------------------------
-* lein deps (This goes off to maven and grabs all the jars).
+* get dependencies (goes off to maven and grabs all the jars)

+        $ lein deps

+* start clojure from inside the project

-* lein repl (We all know what this does)
+        $ lein repl

+* and from the repl:

-* > (use 'rudolfweb.main-local)
+        user=> (use 'rudolfweb.main-local)
-* > (boot)
+        user=> (boot)

-* Finally : Open http://localhost:8080 in your web browser: you should see a welcome message.
-For other URLs to try take a look into routes.clj.
+* Finally : Open [the page](http://localhost:8080) in your web browser: you should see a welcome message.
+For other URLs to try take a look at util.clj.

 A more "herokuish" way to run locally:
 --------------------------------------